 I then trained with Elena.
 It was when I was pregnant I became a Hypnobirthing teacher and then a doula.

 I am a recognised doula (as opposed to a mentored doula who is still ‘in training’), certified by Doula UK.
 To read more about what a doula is, click on the DOULA tab or my profile on the Doula UK website: http://doula.org.uk/content/stina-richardson-doula-profile.

 *Elena Tonetti - founder of 'Birth into Being,’ director of the inspiring film “Birth as We Know it".
 She actively promotes trauma-free birthing worldwide.
 For more - click on Elena Tonetti tab.

 Bluey and I the day after he was born at home in a birthing pool

 Message from Stina

 Hypnobirthing had given me a set of tools.
-I had practiced most techniques before birth, some more than others and found that depending on how I felt, I chose whatever felt right.
-Sound became central to my "surge routine".
-I was saying "om" repeatedly and it helped me focus on my out breath.
-It was very calming and Blu would have felt it inside me also.
+I had practiced most techniques before birth and found that depending on how I felt, I chose whatever felt right at the time.
+Listening to the body, and just ‘going with it’ is everything.

 Sound helped me focus on my out breath.
 It felt soothing to the body and helped move the pressure through.
 Bluey would have heard it too.
 He would have probably felt the sound as a vibration and in the months following the birth he ‘hummed’ himself to sleep!

 My testimony with photos is on the Phoenix Midwives website: